Financial Reporting, Disclosures and Restatements

 U.S. News-Best Lawyers® “Best Law Firms” List

-- Chambers USA: America’s Leading Lawyers for Business (2020) – Describes our “market-leading practice in the securities regulatory space” and our “deep bench of former SEC and government agency officials.”
-Clients report that we are “a class-A firm” who are “excellent in all aspects” and “are masterful at managing complex regulatory matters.”
+- Chambers USA: America’s Leading Lawyers for Business (2021) – Describes our “market-leading practice in the securities regulatory space” and our “deep bench of former SEC and government agency officials.”
+Clients describe us as “consummate professionals” with “excellent working relationships with the regulators” and as “an absolutely terrific team,” adding, “They know the enforcement world inside and out, and have incredible resources that they can bring to bear when necessary.”

-- Chambers USA: America’s Leading Lawyers for Business (2020) – Individually recognizes six WilmerHale attorneys to its regulation enforcement and advisory tables, including “a superstar,” “a really thoughtful adviser,” “one of the best regulatory attorneys” and “the dean of the securities enforcement Bar.”
+- Chambers USA: America’s Leading Lawyers for Business (2020) – Individually recognizes six WilmerHale attorneys to its regulation enforcement and advisory tables, including “a luminary in the securities space,” “an insightful lawyer who is terrific on disclosure issues,” and a lawyer described as “absolutely a star.”

 - Global Investigations Review – For the past six years, has named WilmerHale among the top five firms in its annual list of the world’s 30 leaders for investigations—including a number-one ranking in 2017, second-place honors in 2015, 2016 and 2019, and fourth-place in 2020.